The History of Holy Family Church

 Father Elliott G. Thomas (later Bishop) was the first diocesan priest to shepherd the members of the Holy Family Church.
 He served from 1986 to 1989.
 Following his assignment to Saint Ann’s Church in Barrenspot, Saint Croix, and Father Thomas was replaced by Monsignor Thomas Burke whose health did not allow him to stay long.
 He returned to his home diocese, Charlotte, North Carolina.
 Father Jose Herrera, who has been parochial vicar, became acting pastor and served until January 1990.
 In February, Holy Family Church received her eighth pastor, Father Brian R. Kiely of the Archdiocese of Boston, and working with him were Father Simon Obeng, the parochial vicar, ordained a priest by the Most Reverend Sean O’Malley, OFM Cap., in December 1989.
 This pastoral team was assisted by Deacon William Kenny.

 The Reverend Monsignor Jerome Feudjio was appointed Pastor of Holy Family Parish on July 24, 2005.
 He is a native of Cameroon, Africa.
 He was ordained by the Most Rev. Sean O’Malley for the Diocese of Saint Thomas in the U.S. Virgin Islands on September 29, 1990.
-He is presently the Vicar for Priests and Religious in the Diocese of Saint Thomas in the Virgin Islands.
+He is presently Bishop of the Diocese of Saint Thomas in the Virgin Islands.

-As the current Pastor of Holy Family Church, Father Scantlebury is assisted by Associate Pastor Father Kerly François.
+As the current Administrator of Holy Family Church, Bishop Feudjio is assisted by Associate Pastor Father François.
 This pastoral team and the whole parish is blessed with various church organizations whose mission is to serve the people of God at Holy Family Church and bring them closer to God.

 The faith, the dedication and the generosity of the people of Holy Family Church along with the vital participation of our visitors and tourists are outspoken witnesses to the world of the saving power of Jesus Christ manifested and celebrated at Holy Family Catholic Church.
 With grateful hearts and lively hope, we pray that by the grace of God, the next forty years see more of the same blessings on our church and in the life of all those who worship at Holy Family Church.
 Come, join us in our liturgies and capture the spirit that makes Holy Family Church in Saint Thomas a place of lively and blessed encounter with the Lord.